Android software development

-Android software development is the process by which applications are created for devices running the Android operating system.
+Android software development is the process by which applications are created for devices running the Android mobile operating system.
 Google states that "Android apps can be written using Kotlin, Java, and C++ languages" using the Android software development kit (SDK), while using other languages is also possible.
 All non-Java virtual machine (JVM) languages, such as Go, JavaScript, C, C++ or assembly, need the help of JVM language code, that may be supplied by tools, likely with restricted API support.
 Some programming languages and tools allow cross-platform app support (i.e. for both Android and iOS).
 Third party tools, development environments, and language support have also continued to evolve and expand since the initial SDK was released in 2008.
 The official Android app distribution mechanism to end users is Google Play; it also allows staged gradual app release, as well as distribution of pre-release app versions to testers.

 Official development tools

 The Android software development kit (SDK) includes a comprehensive set of development tools.
 The Android SDK Platform Tools are a separately downloadable subset of the full SDK, consisting of command-line tools such as adb and fastboot.
 The Android Debug Bridge (ADB) is a tool to run commands on a connected Android device.
 Fastboot is a protocol used for flashing filesystems.
 Code written in C/C++ can be compiled to ARM, or x86 native code (or their 64-bit variants) using the Android Native Development Kit (NDK).